explosion/thinc/website/docs/backprop101.md

 Imagine you're a project manager, somewhere deep inside a vast company.
 You have an inbox, an outbox, and three people in your team: Alex, Bo, and Casey.
-Work comes into your inbox, you allocate it to someone in your team, he/she performs the work and gets the results back to you, and you move those results to your outbox.
+Work comes into your inbox, you allocate it to someone in your team, they perform the work and get the results back to you, and you move those results to your outbox.
 Some time later, and potentially out-of-order, you'll receive feedback on the work you submitted.
 Of course, when you receive the feedback, it won't be labelled according to the person who did it --- the bureaucracy above you